‘Reach and Teach’ - Increasing community awareness of breast cancer in Tanzania

 Project objectives

-The objective of the project was to improve early identification and referral of breast cancer cases in Tanzania by strengthening clinical skills through training for healthcare workers.
-It also aimed to enhance community sensitisation by conducting awareness programs for teachers and sharing information with the local population.
+The objective of the project was to improve early identification and referral of breast cancer cases in Tanzania by strengthening clinical skills through training of healthcare workers.
+It also aimed to enhance community sensitisation by conducting awareness programmes for teachers and sharing information with the local population.

 Project description

-The project leveraged local collaborations to carry out this ambitious project and built upon the work that was supported by a previous project grant (SPARC challenge, establishing a resource centre for patients with Metastatic Breast Cancer MBC) by utilising materials previously developed.
-Training was held for 10 days (five groups of teachers and 5 groups of health care workers) with an additional two days focusing on training health workers on ultrasound imaging.
+The project leveraged local collaborations to carry out this ambitious project and built upon the work that was supported by a previous project grant focused on metastatic breast cancer, the SPARC grant programme, by utilising materials previously developed.
+Training was held for 10 days (five groups of teachers and five groups of health care workers) with an additional two days focusing on training healthcare workers on ultrasound imaging.

-Overall, the team trained 128 healthcare workers and 200 schoolteachers which exceeded the initial target of training 80 healthcare workers and 120 teachers, a good indicator of the importance and necessity of this training as the local regional authorities sent invitations and participants responded based on interest.
+Overall, the team trained 128 healthcare workers and 200 schoolteachers which significantly exceeded the initial targets, a good indicator of the importance and necessity of this training as the local regional authorities sent invitations and participants responded based on interest.

 Both groups of participants received training with an overview of breast cancer including risk factors, signs and symptoms, diagnosis and management.
 In-depth group discussions on the importance of early detection and community awareness were conducted and presentations on the impact of breast cancer on society were presented, followed by a testimony by a breast cancer survivor.
-The final session was training on screening followed by a demonstration of Breast Self-Examination (BSE) for the teachers group and Clinical Breast Examination (CBE) for health care workers group.
-The final activity for this project was conducting training on breast ultrasound for 12 radiographers.
+The final session focused upon screening, with a demonstration of breast self-examination (BSE) for the teachers and clinical breast examination (CBE) for the healthcare workers.
+Finally, training was conducted on breast ultrasound for 12 radiographers.

-The team promoted breast health and information about referral to the hospital on social media as well as the toll-free number to call the centre to assist anyone with questions or needing further information, these efforts reached another 600 individuals.
+The team promoted breast health and information about referral to the hospital on social media as well as the toll-free number available for further information, with these efforts reaching another 600 individuals.

 Key numbers